-The stocking rate was tested with the SDa3 simulations (7.5 m s-1 windspeed and 270 mm yr-1 rainfall regime), resulting in an environment with a continuous majority of grass during the 100 years of simulation.
-Without grazing, the grass proportion decreased from \approx 85% to \approx 68% of the grid through the simulation, mirrored by a proportional increase of shrubs, while the trees disappeared after the 55th year of simulation.
-The grass was also in good health with a final health index of \approx 0.72, while the shrubs were significantly well developed with a final health index of \approx 0.40.
-Since the grass was in good health and represented more than 68% of the vegetation on the grid, the environment of reference with no grazing showed it could sustain a good quality of forage for the entirety of the simulation.
-Therefore, any significant degradation of the grass that would have denied the grazers the ability to sustain themselves can then be confidently attributed to the grazers themselves and not to the natural degradation of the environment.
-With the addition of grazing agents in the SDa3 simulation, no large effect on the vegetation proportions and the vegetation health was observed.
-The final grass proportion, regardless of the stocking rate applied, was around 68% and with a final shrub proportion around 32%.
-The health of the vegetation was invariant among each simulation, equal to \approx 0.72 for the grass, \approx 0.40 for the shrubs, and \approx 0.22 for the trees.
-The final vegetation health index of trees was more variable than the other vegetation types, but they also represented less than 1% of the vegetation on the grid, so their index was appreciably more sensitive.
+grid through the simulation, mirrored by a proportional increase in shrubs, while the trees disappeared after the 55th year of simulation.
+The grass was also in good health with a final health index of $\approx 0.72$ , while the shrubs were significantly well developed with a final health index of $\approx 0.40$ .
+Since the grass was in good health and represented more than 68 % of the vegetation on the grid, the environment of reference with no grazing showed it could sustain a good quality of forage for the entirety of the simulation.
+Therefore, any significant degradation of the grass that would have prevented the grazers from sustaining themselves can then be confidently attributed to the grazers themselves and not to the natural degradation of the environment.
+With the addition of grazing agents in the SDa3 simulation, no large effect on the vegetation proportions or the vegetation health was observed.
+The final grass proportion, regardless of the stocking rate applied, was around 68 % with a final shrub proportion around 32 %.
+The health of the vegetation was invariant among each simulation, equal to $\approx 0.72$ for the grass, $\approx 0.40$ for the shrubs, and $\approx 0.22$ for the trees.
+The final vegetation health index of trees was more variable than the other vegetation types, but they also represented less than 1 % of the vegetation on the grid, so their index was appreciably more sensitive.

 Even if the presence of grazing agents did not translate to a significant modification of the vegetation on the simulation grid, we cannot conclude that the grazers do not affect the landscape in the simulations.
-One of the outputs of the ViSTA_GrAM model illustrating the impact of stocking rate on the vegetation more accurately was the total amount of forage available to grazers at each iteration (Fig. 4a).
+One of the outputs of the ViSTA\GrAM model illustrating the impact of stocking rate on the vegetation was the total amount of forage available to grazers at each iteration (Fig. 4a).
 The total amount of forage on the grid represents the sum of the volume of grass on each cell multiplied by its volumetric mass.
-While the forage availability was similar at the seasonal scale (Fig. 4b), there was an increasingly large variation of the amount of forage available between each seasonal vegetation update with an increase in the stocking rate (Fig. 4c).
-The removal of grass in the short term by the grazers was therefore mitigated by a considerable regrowth of the grass with each new vegetation (seasonal) iteration, which increased with stocking rate and compensated for the action of the grazers (Fig. 4a).
-The mean natural (no grazing) regrowth rate of 43 mm per season in the simulation increased to 46 mm, 52 mm, and 60 mm for the simulations with 0.01 LSU ha-1, 0.03 LSU ha-1 and 0.06 LSU ha-1, respectively.
-And therefore, the amount of available forage over the long term was similar in all simulations with the final amount of foraging approaching 1.85 x 10^5 kg, regardless of the stocking rate applied and despite that the mean daily foraging was kept at ≈ 9.5 kg day-1 grazer-1.
-The grazers were therefore eating enough daily to sustain themselves on the grid without external supplementing (e.g., roaming off-grid or feed) with the grass re-growing the biomass required to conserve sufficient grazing efficiency.
+While the forage availability was similar at the seasonal scale (Fig. 4b), there was an increasingly large variation in the amount of forage available between each seasonal vegetation update with an increase in the stocking rate (Fig. 4c).
+The removal of grass in the short term by the grazers was therefore mitigated by considerable regrowth of the grass with each new vegetation (seasonal) iteration, which increased with stocking rate and compensated for the action of the grazers (Fig. 4a).
+The mean natural (no grazing) regrowth rate of 43 mm per season in the simulation increased to 46, 52, and 60 mm for the simulations with 0.01, 0.03, and 0.06 LSU ha-1, respectively.
+Therefore, the amount of available forage over the long term was similar in all simulations, with the final amount of foraging approaching $1.85 \times 10^5$ kg regardless of the stocking rate applied and despite the mean daily foraging being kept at $\approx 9.5$ kg d-1 per grazer.
+The grazers were therefore eating enough daily to sustain themselves on the grid without external supplementing (e.g., roaming off grid or feed), with the grass regrowing the biomass required to conserve sufficient grazing efficiency.